-However, this trait was stronger in fish-scented water, as revealed by the significant interaction between water type and date (Table 3, Figure 4).

 Figure 4: Proportion of time spent inactive in gammarids, according to their infection status by Pomphorhynchus laevis, between day 21 and day 69 post experimental exposure to parasite eggs.
 Gammarids were tested for 5 minutes in control water (a), or water signed with fish scent (b).
 Thick lines are the medians, boxes are the upper and lower quartiles, whiskers are the upper and lower 1.5*interquartile range, and dots represent outliers.
+The vertical black line denotes the transition between acanthella and cystacanth stages.
 Sample sizes are given in italics below each plot.

-In addition, the triple interaction (water type*infection*date) was close to significance (Table 3), suggesting that this increase with time is not the same between infected and uninfected animals.
-This hypothesis is reinforced by the analysis of the effect sizes (Figure 5), where the effect sizes of the infection on gammarids activity were stronger in scented water, with a general trend to increase with time.
+Analysis of effect sizes (Figure 5) confirmed but visually refined the analysis, with infected individuals being significantly more inactive than uninfected animals in the scented water.

 Figure 5 : Effect sizes of time spent inactive in Gammarus pulex infected with Pomphorhynchus laevis compared to uninfected individuals, according to the dates when the tests were made and the water type.
 Points are Cliff ’s  and error bars represent 95% confidence intervals.
 Negative values mean that the infected individuals are more inactive than uninfected animals.
 The white, blue, yellow and red colors corresponded to areas where the effect size are considered as trivial, small, medium and large, respectively (see Figure 3).
 The dotted line denotes the transition between acanthella and cystacanth stages.